 The theatre’s main entrance is up three steps to the lower foyer.
 The theatre’s main entrance is up three steps to the lower foyer.
 From here there are 12 steps down to the Stalls and 12 steps up to the Royal Circle landing where you will find the main Lion King merchandise shop and a further 24 steps to the Ballroom Bar where you can access the rear of the Royal Circle.
 The Grand Circle is up 83 steps.

 There are lift facilities available to all levels of the Lyceum Theatre, located via the entrance on Exeter Street.
 All levels, apart from the Stalls, are laid out over a number of steps.
-The lift to the Royal Circle brings you out into the auditorium at Row H. From here there are a total of 14 steps down to Row A and 12 steps up to Row P. The lift to the Grand Circle brings you out into the auditorium near Row B. From here there are 3 steps up then 3 steps down to Row A and 33 steps up to Row M. Please contact the Box Office to see detailed plans of each level of the theatre.
+The lift to the Royal Circle brings you out into the auditorium at Row H (seats 2-3).
+From here there are a total of 14 steps down to Row A and 12 steps up to Row P. The lift to the Grand Circle brings you out into the auditorium near Row B (seats 1-2).
+From here there are 3 steps up then 3 steps down to Row A and 33 steps up to Row M. Please contact the Box Office to see detailed plans of each level of the theatre.

 There are currently no low counters at the bars or confectionery kiosks, however, staff are available to take orders and will bring them to your seats if necessary.
-The Disney merchandise kiosks are all fully accessible.
+There is a Disney merchandise kiosk in the Stalls which is fully accessible.

 We regularly schedule sign-interpreted performances of The Lion King in association with Theatre Sign.
 Throughout the performance, a qualified theatre sign interpreter stands on the left of the stage and uses sign language to relay music and words to deaf and hearing impaired patrons, all of whom are seated within easy viewing distance of both the stage and interpreter.
 For more information on sign interpretation, click here to go to the Theatre Sign website.